-acid/pyridine [16].
+glacial acetic acid/pyridine [16].
 The products were obtained in moderate yield and require 10-12 h refluxing.

-The synthesis of quinazolin-4(3H)-one core nucleus under microwaves is reported involving the reaction of anthranilic acid with formamide [17].
-But to the best of our knowledge, no report is available in the literature for fluorinated disubstituted quinazolines involving multi-component reaction for the synthesis of series of compound to make them available for bioactivity evaluation.
+Although the synthesis of 3H-quinazolin-4-one core nucleus under microwaves is reported involving the reaction of anthranilic acid with formamide [17].
+But to the best of our knowledge no report is available in the literature for fluorinated disubstituted quinazolines involving multicomponent reaction for the synthesis of series of compounds to make them available for bioactivity evaluation.

-For the aforementioned reasons and in view of our general interest in the development of environmentally friendlier synthetic alternatives using microwaves [18], we studied extensively the synthesis of fluorine containing quinazolin-4(3H)-ones under microwave irradiation by various methods (Table 1) i.e., (A) using inorganic solid support montmorillonite KSF/acidic alumina (Scheme 1); (B) neat one-pot synthesis without using any dehydrating agent, solvent or support (Schemes 2 and 3).
+For the afore-mentioned reasons and in view of our general interest in the development of environmentally friendlier synthetic alternatives using microwaves [18], we studied extensively the synthesis of fluorine containing quinazolin-4(3H)-ones under microwave irradiation by various methods (Table 1) i.e. (A) using inorganic solid support montmorillonite KSF/acidic alumina (Scheme 1); (B) neat one-pot synthesis without using any dehydrating agent, solvent or support (Schemes 2 and 3).
 The best results obtained from neat synthesis (method B) have been reported.